-By having the most useful features built in, Sitecore ensures you won't be exposed to attacks associated with potential vulnerabilities from third-party options.
+Having the most valuable security features built in, Sitecore ensures you won't be exposed to attacks associated with potential vulnerabilities from third-party options.
 Furthermore, the platform offers built-in security tools to keep your database safe.
 These are the types of precautions all businesses need to take.

-WordPress works well for small businesses because most ongoing updates can be easily managed in-house.
-This can save your company a significant amount in maintenance fees.
+WordPress works well for small businesses because most ongoing updates can be managed in-house.
+This saves your company money in maintenance fees.

-However, in the case of a data breach or a sudden need to scale quickly, a lack of development help on standby could expose your company to potential losses (unless you have a dedicated PHP developer to help during one of these instances).
+In the event of a data breach or a sudden need to scale quickly, a lack of development help on standby could expose your company to potential losses (unless you have a dedicated PHP developer to help during one of these instances).

-Because extending the functionality of WordPress relies on third-party tools developed by hundreds of people, there are many aspects of website maintenance that need to be constantly monitored.
+Because extending the functionality of WordPress relies on third-party tools developed by hundreds of people, many aspects of website maintenance need to be constantly monitored.

 The platform reduces risk through frequent updates.
 However, an over-reliance on third-party tools and add-ons to fill the gaps is still a threat to sites using the WordPress CMS.

-Choosing a CMS isn't a simple decision.
+Choosing a CMS is a tough decision.
 You have to consider how easy it is to use, its flexibility, marketing support, and security.
-Because there are so many tools out there, comparing the best options is a great way to figure out what you need.
+Because there are so many tools, comparing the best options is a great way to figure out what you need.

-If you're choosing between Sitecore and WordPress, there are a few important distinctions that can help you make a decision.
-Generally, Sitecore is an enterprise-level platform typically used by mid-sized to large enterprises.
-If you're a small business, freelancer or non-profit, WordPress may be more suitable.
+If you're choosing between Sitecore vs WordPress, there are a few important distinctions that can help you make a decision.
+Generally, Sitecore is an enterprise-level platform typically used by mid-sized to large enterprises that need greater customizability.